 The City of Salem joined the Roanoke Valley Resource Authority on July 1, 2016.
 This new venture will not affect the way your trash or bulk items are collected by Salem garbage trucks, but it will offer all citizens a number of new disposal options.

-Residents can now use both the Salem Transfer Station on Indiana Street and the Tinker Creek Transfer Station, located at 1029 Hollins Rd. in Roanoke to discard brush or items that will not fit into your tote.
-Salem residents are allowed to dropoff items a total of 12 times a calendar year at no cost.
+Residents can now use both the Salem Transfer Station on Indiana Street and the Tinker Creek Transfer Station, located at 1029 Hollins Road in Roanoke to discard brush or items that will not fit into their tote.
+Salem residents are allowed to drop off items a total of 12 times a calendar year at no cost.
 You can make all of your trips to the Salem station or use both sites, but your total number of trips cannot exceed a dozen.
 Restrictions do apply to both the types of materials that can be discarded and the size of the vehicle carrying the items into the transfer station.
 Check Roanoke Valley Resource Authority for a full list.

-In addition, many other items can be discarded responsibly at Tinker Creek the third Saturday of each month.
-You must register at least 24 hours ahead of these events to participate, but signing-up is free and easy.
+In addition, many other items can be discarded responsibly at Tinker Creek on the third Saturday of each month.
+You must register at least 24 hours ahead of these events to participate, but signing up is free and easy.